maxcarmo/maxcarmo/README.md

 ## Hi there 👋

+Areas of Interest:

+Development of artificial intelligence-based applications.
+Studies on security in computer networks.

+💡 Always open to collaborations and new ideas!

 <!--
 **maxcarmo/maxcarmo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.